Ninja3047/wpa_supplicant/README.md

 # wpa_supplicant.conf

-My wpa_supplican.conf for connecting to wpa2 enterprise networks for Universities
+My wpa_supplicant.conf for connecting to wpa2 enterprise networks for Universities

 To generate a hash for the password (instead of storing the password in plaintext) Type in the following command: